Yehuling Campaign: Battle of Huihe Fortress

 Wanyan Chengyu managed to rally the scattered Jin forces after the Battle of Huan'erzui and Yehuling and gather at Huihe Fortress (澮河堡).
 However, they soon came under attack by pursuing Mongol forces around October 1211.
 The Mongols swiftly surrounded the Jin forces and engaged them in fierce battle for three days.
 Genghis Khan then personally led 3,000 horsemen on a cavalry charge towards the enemy while the remaining Mongol forces followed behind.
 The entire Jin army was destroyed while Wanyan Chengyu barely escaped alive.
 Wanyan Chengyu was replaced by Tushan Yi (徒單鎰) as chancellor.

 Aftermath

 After the battle, Emperor Xingsheng of the Jin was assassinated in the central capital, Zhongdu (中都; present-day Beijing), by one of his generals, Hushahu (胡沙虎), who then took control of the city.
-The Mongols pressed on and besieged Zhongdu for about four years.
 During the siege, the residents of Zhongdu were forced to resort to cannibalism to survive, before they finally decided to surrender.
-The Mongols allowed the Jin dynasty to retain control of Zhongdu but forced them to pay a tribute of 500 men, 500 women, and 3,000 horses.
-In the summer of 1212, Emperor Xuanzong of the Jin dynasty abandoned Zhongdu and relocated the capital to Bianjing (present-day Kaifeng, Henan) in the south.
-This display of weakness and fear only encouraged the Mongols to continue their attack to conquer the rest of Jin.

-The forces of the Jin dynasty were defeated in detail in the Yehuling Campaign.
 Roughly ten Jin cities were plundered by the Mongols.
 While the Jin dynasty managed to retain power for the next two decades or so, its core was severely weakened.
 In spite of the defeat, the Jin dynasty prioritised conquering the Southern Song dynasty in southern China over defending its borders against future Mongol incursions and invasions.
 This led to increasing enmity between the Southern Song dynasty and the Jin dynasty.
 Eventually, the Southern Song dynasty allied with the Mongols against the Jin dynasty and destroyed the latter in 1234.